 - Class hashtags: Twitter offers advanced search options, like hashtags (#) followed by a word or phrase.
 Placing a hashmark next to text makes terms searchable.
 For example, #oscars2014 retrieved all the tweets that discussed the 2014 Oscars.
 You can designate a class or assignment with a hashtag (such as #dralfonzoworldliterature or #dralfonzoannakarenina).
 You can also tweet out prompts to get a conversation going, such as, "What did you think of today's in-class activity? #dralfonzoamericanliterature."
 When someone attaches a class hashtag to an academic comment or question in class, they become easy for a group to find.
 For more on hashtag etiquette take a look at #HashtagEtiquette: 8 People Who Are Doing It Wrong.

 - Chat: Tweetdeck and Hootsuite are management clients for Twitter that allow you to create and arrange custom columns in order to efficiently track and contribute to specific topics or groups.
 The image above illustrates how to set up columns that will track all posts using a specific hashtag.
 Set up as many columns as you want in Tweetdeck and it will be populated as soon as new tweets appear that fit your parameters.

 - Tweet Chat: Tweet Chat is a chat room on Twitter created by a moderator so that participants can discuss a specific topic.
 The moderator sets up the hashtag for the Tweet Chat and designates a start time.
 Participants log on with their Twitter credentials, submit the designated hashtag, and enter into the chat room.
-A record of the conversation can be captured (see left-hand image).
+A record of the conversation can be captured (see above image).